 '''

-curve(dunif(x, 0, 10), -0.3, 10.3, ylim = c(-0.005, 0.105))
+curve(dunif(x, 0, 10), -0.3, 10.3)

 '''

-A plot of the probability density function for the uniform distribution looks like a plateau.
+A plot of the probability density function for the uniform distribution looks like a flat plateau.
 Note that the PDF is normalized, so that the area under the curve is unity.
-Also note that the plot that R produces is an approximation; the edges of the plateau should be perfectly vertical.
+Note that the plot that R produces is an approximation; the edges of the plateau should be perfectly vertical.

-For continuous distributions we plot curves, not bars.
+Observe that for continuous distribution we plot curves, not bars.